alanli2001/alanli2001.github.io/index.md

 ## Work Experience
 **Quantitative Trading Intern @ Cutler Group - Summer 2022:**
 - I analyzed extremely hard to borrow stocks to see if Merrill Lynch's loan rate is predictive of the terminal stock price through time with pandas, NumPy, statsmodels, and MySQL.
-- I also helped increase profitabillity by analyzed Cutler's trades and developing insights into trade execution and quality.
+- I also helped increase profitabillity by analyzed trades and developing insights into edge retention and trade quality.

 **Software Engineering Intern @ Financial Industry Regulatory Authority (FINRA) - Summer 2021:**
 - I developed software for the Alfresco Content Services team, which helps store and manage over 30 billion financial documents for FINRA analysts to use while regulating the market.